 Users just love the FreeStride Trainers, as they are about as close as you can get to zero impact, which means you won't experience the pain that you sometimes feel after a long workout session.

-However, there are two things that separate the FS14i from the other.
-For starters, it has a large 14" touch screen as opposed to the 10" and 7" screens on the other models.
+However, there are two things that separate the FS14i from the FS10i.
+For starters, it has a large 14" touch screen as opposed to the 10".

 This makes for a very enjoyable workout experience, more like being in the health club.
 Everything is a available with a touch...you can control the incline and resistance and tap into NordicTrack's exclusive iFit program, which often comes with a free year of membership.